 Eco-friendly recycled metals are gold and platinum that have been melted down to be reused.
 Unlike common scrap recycling, which can come from post-consumer products like technology, scrap waste metals and other sources, this kind of recycling is sourced specifically from metals that can be reused to make fine jewellery.

 As part of our commitment to environmental responsibility, Ethica Diamonds primarily uses recycled and re-refined solid 18k gold and 950 pure platinum in our fine jewellery from refineries that represent our commitment to the Earth.
-Eco-friendly recycled metals you’ll love for their beauty and be proud to wear for their minimal impact on the environment.
+This is the most environmentally sound option currently available in the UK.
+There is absolutely no compromise on the quality of these metals and they are graded and hallmarked by the Assay Office in the same way as standard precious metals.
+This helps significantly with the impact on the environment.

 Why we use Recycled Metals